ibm-cloud-docs/account/catalog-custom-private.md

 ```
 {: codeblock}

-Make sure to exclude all public catalog offerings by setting the `include_all` field has a boolean value of `false` for each `catalog_filters` object.
-To specify the offerings you want to include you can filter by `category_filters` or `id_filters`.
-Give `filter_terms` the offering property or offering ID you want to include.
-In this example, `AdvancedMobileAccess-d6aece47-d840-45b0-8ab9-ad15354deeea` is an offering ID.
+Make sure to exclude all public catalog products by setting the `include_all` field has a boolean value of `false` for each `catalog_filters` object.
+To specify the products you want to include you can filter by `category_filters` or `id_filters`.
+Give `filter_terms` the product property or product ID you want to include.
+In this example, `AdvancedMobileAccess-d6aece47-d840-45b0-8ab9-ad15354deeea` is a product ID.

 See the [Catalog Management API](https://cloud.ibm.com/apidocs/resource-catalog/private-catalog?code=node#replace-catalog) for more command options.